Maumagnaguagno/HyperTensioN_U/README.md

 (call < (call abs (call - (call sin ?var) 0.5)) 1)
 ```

-Otherwise they are external calls the user must provide through an ``external.rb`` file in the same folder as the domain.
+Other functions can be used through external calls the user implements in the ``external.rb`` file in the same folder as the domain.
 The ``external.rb`` must define an **External** module with methods that are expected to return String objects, numbers are expected to be in the Float format (``5.to_f.to_s == "5.0"``).
 This is a requirement of the ``generate`` method that expects Strings to replace variables, if you only need to forward values through subtasks you can ignore this limitation.
 Calls that only operate on external structures must return any non-false value to avoid failing preconditions.